-This Youth Climate Change Challenge is open to all elementary, middle school, and high school students in the Albuquerque metro area, whether they attend public, charter, or private schools or homeschool.
+This Youth Climate Change Challenge is open to all elementary, middle school, and high school students in southern New Mexico, whether they attend public, charter, or private schools or home-school.
 Students may only submit one entry.
 By submitting an entry, the student gives permission to the Office of Senator Heinrich reproduce, quote or use the material submitted, in whole or in part, with attribution to the student and school, for official purposes only.
 Submissions will not be returned.
+Challenge winners will receive a school visit from Senator Heinrich, and their artwork will be displayed in his Washington, D.C. office.

 - Kindergarten – 3rd Grades: Drawing/Painting with Short Explanation (Drawing: 17”x11” max., Explanation: 3 sentences max.), Prompt: “Why is the Earth important to you?”